Vaping: Dangerous Health Concerns

 - Tiredness, fever or weight loss

 While no single substance or e-cigarette product has been consistently associated with the illness, all patients have reported using the products.
+Most report a history of using THC-containing products.
+THC is the main psychoactive compound in marijuana.
 E-cigarette devices, or vapes, are marketed as an alternative method to quit tobacco use, so many assume the products are safe.
 Yet, the Food and Drug Administration (FDA) has not approved these devices for stopping tobacco use.
 The available science is inconclusive on the health impacts of e-cigarettes or their effectiveness for quitting smoking.

 Vapes work by heating a mixture of liquid solvents, usually containing nicotine, which is inhaled.
 When exhaled, a vapor is released that evaporates very quickly leaving no odor or trace of someone using a vape.
 The liquids contain up to 50 mg of nicotine and is not regulated by the FDA.
 They are also flavored with substances like glycerol and many others that are unknown.
 Many vape device ingredients are not listed on the products.